Joy3Luo/mathnotes/about.md

 Welcome to my little world.
 I am glad that you find me here (≥∇≤)Y

-I am a math student from the University of Marylan who enjoy taking notes and share notes to the world.
+I am a math student from the University of Maryland who enjoy taking notes and share notes to the world.

 Hope you will find something interesting here, I bet you will ^ - ^